EduardoZepeda/coffee-bytes-hugo/content/posts/python-vs-go-cual-es-el-mejor-diferencias-y-similitudes/index.en.md

 - Eduardo Zepeda
 ---

 These last few months I have been learning go.
 How did it all start?
-Well, it started in a quite superficially; I loved your mascot, yes, it really was because of that. it.
-So after a brief mental debate, I decided to give the language a try. language.
-My first impression of it is that it is quite similar to Python; simple and easy to learn. and easy to learn.
-Now that I've used it a bit more I bring you a comparison of Python vs Go, where I will explain some of their differences, in case you are interested in learning you are interested in learning one or the other this 2023.
+Well, it started in a rather superficial way; I loved their mascot, yes, that's really what it was all about.
+So after a brief mental debate, I decided to give the language a try.
+My first impression of it is that it is quite similar to Python; simple and easy to learn.
+Now that I have used it a bit more I bring you a comparison of Python vs Go, where I will explain some of their differences, in case you are interested in learning one or the other this 2023.

-If you want to learn go, take a look at my golang tutorial from scratch, where I explain the basic details of [Go: syntax and data types. data-types](/golang-introduction-to-the-variables-and-data-types-language/)
+If you want to learn go, take a look at my golang tutorial from scratch, where I explain the basic details of [Go: syntax and data types](/golang-introduction-to-the-language-variables-and-data-types/).

 ## A little bit about Python and go

-This comparison is going to be a bit sloppy, since we are going to compare;
-Python, an interpreted language; and go, a compiled language.
-So we are already we are already starting from quite big differences.
+This comparison is going to be a bit sloppy, since we are going to compare Python, an interpreted language, and go, a compiled language.
+So we are already starting from quite big differences.

-**Python is an interpreted and imperative language while Go is an interpreted language. is a compiled, concurrent and imperative language.** **Python is a compiled, concurrent and imperative language.
+**Python is an interpreted and imperative language while Go is a compiled, concurrent and imperative language.

-I had already explained a little about the differences between an interpreted language and an interpreted language. compiled language in my comparison of [python vs. javascript](/python-vs-javascript-2022-which-is-better/), so if you want to refresh your memory refresh your memory a bit, go there.
+I had already explained a bit about the differences between an interpreted and a compiled language in my [python vs javascript](/python-vs-javascript-2022-which-is-better/) comparison, so if you want to refresh your memory a bit go there.

-Both languages are characterized by the fact that the production of code in both languages is fast.
+Both languages are characterized by fast code production.

-The **compilation of go is extremely fast** and, although its execution could be slightly slower than if you were using C++ or Rust, product development and MVPs should take less time than with those languages.
+The **compilation of go is extremely fast** and, although it might be slightly slower to run than if you were using C++ or Rust, product development and MVPs should take less time than with those languages.
-MVPs should take less time than with those languages.

 ### My opinion on the hatred of go

-Go is a rather controversial language that triggers quite a lot of discussion. heated discussions**.
-Here are some examples of how varied the opinions are.
+Go is a **quite controversial language that triggers quite heated discussions**.
+I leave you some examples below of how varied opinions are:
-opinions:

 * [Golang no es un buen lenguaje](https://xetera.dev/thoughts-on-go/)
 * [Por qué Go no es bueno](https://yager.io/programming/go.html)

-Complaints range from the simplicity of the language, Robert Pike's statement that it is a language for "not so bright" programmers, to the (now fixed) lack of generics. lack of generics.
+Complaints range from the simplicity of the language, to Robert Pike's claim that it is a language for "not so bright" programmers, to the (now fixed) lack of generics.

 My opinion?
 I think it's certainly not the best designed language (I prefer Rust).
 So why use it?
 Google created the language based on a number